 - Ginger garlic – Always use fresh ginger and garlic.
 I used large garlic cloves but if you use small or medium I suggest you add are few more to the recipe.

-- Bottle masala - is a traditional East Indian spice mix made with 18 different spices that cannot be substituted.
-If you don't have this spice mix use 1 tablespoon cayenne, 1 teaspoon cumin, 1 tablespoon coriander powder, and ½ teaspoon garam masala for this recipe.
+- Bottle masala – is a traditional East Indian spice mix made with 18 different spices that cannot be substituted.
+If you don’t have this spice mix use 1 tbsp cayenne, 1 tsp cumin, 1 tbsp coriander powder, and 1/2 tsp garam masala for this recipe.

 Pin this and other East-Indian Recipes on Pinterest here